 The Demons need to find their Ron Barassi

-Ron Barassi coach of the Melbourne Demons addresses the team at the break during the 1980's VFL match.
+Ron Barassi addresses the Melbourne Demons at the break during a 1980's VFL match.

 Yesterday afternoon Melbourne CEO Cameron Schwab resigned but speculation remains about the future of coach Mark Neeld.